How Flushing A Toilet Affects The Shower Temperature

 If this absolutely cannot happen you have the option of installing a mixing valve in the shower will likely solve your problem.
 These mixing valves are made to keep the water pressure and temperature constant in your shower.
 This means that if someone in your household flushes the toilet or runs water while you are in the shower, the valve will detect the decrease in water pressure and automatically adjust the hot and cold water to prevent fluctuations in temperature.

 Increasing the available water by upping the size of the trunk and branch pipes will also reduce the problem, but it will not be perfect.
-If you are having issues with blasts of hot or cold water in your shower, contact your professional local plumbers who are experienced and knowledgeable about all of your bathroom pipes.
+If you are having issues with blasts of hot or cold water in your shower, contact professional plumbers who are experienced and knowledgeable about all of your bathroom pipes.